doublesecretagency/craft-notifier/docs/recipients/types/dynamic-recipients.md

 :::warning ⚠️ Security Warning - Permission Required Users without the "[Use the Dynamic Recipients type](/getting-started/permissions#use-the-dynamic-recipients-type)" permission will not have the option to select the "Dynamic Recipients" type.

-Since authoring Dynamic Recipients snippets involves **executing custom Twig at dispatch time**, it is first necessary to enable this permission for users who require it.
+Since authoring Dynamic Recipients snippets involves **executing custom Twig at send time**, it is first necessary to enable this permission for users who require it.
 Grant it only to highly-trusted users.
 :::

 ## Special Variables